 Scott was recruited to the company in 2010 from his Art Institute of Phoenix portfolio show.
 His first project was to help spearhead the revamp of the company's flagship website.

 The ULS website was the fruition of two major efforts.
 The first was partially undertaken before Scott came on board with Universal Laser Systems.
 The pages were laid out, but there was not much functionality.
-It was all also strictly HTML.
+It was all also strictly in HTML with tremendous duplicated code.
 His responsibility was to make the site interact with the customer.
-So it was transferred to the CodeIgniter framework, popular at the time.
+So it was transferred to the CodeIgniter framework, popular at the time, but since largely unused.
 This was accomplished within a few weeks and the site was launched globally to a couple dozen top-level domains in ten different languages.

 But, after some reflection, it was decided that the company should be able to manage the website through a database.
 The company also wanted to add two languages to the list: Slovak and Arabic.
 The existing languages were Chinese, French, German, Italian, Japanese, Korean, Polish, Portuguese (Brazilian), Russian and Spanish.
 Finally, the company wanted to advance the longevity of the site, so the decision was made to move the site to HTML5 and CSS3.

 But the most dramatic change was in the channel partner site.
 To help our channel partners with their SEO, we created sites for them on our domain that will have our unified look and feel but have their contact information instead of ours.
 In a database-driven site, that meant essentially an "overlay" of our site that would sometimes be our site and sometimes be a channel partner's site, depending on how the customer got there.
 That meant every link had to be capable of keeping them on the right site and the customer had to be served the correct content.